rinsuki/mayakashi/README.md

 ### marmounter options

+* `onlyglob=<glob>:...`
+  * Only mount files which matches this glob pattern (e.g. `onlyglob=*.png:some.mar`)
+  * You can specify multiple glob patterns by separating with `:`
+  * NOTE: addprefix and stripprefix will not applied to this glob pattern
+  * NOTE: case insensitive
+* `stripprefix=<prefix>:...`
+  * Strip prefix from path if it starts with this prefix
+  * If file will not start with this prefix, it will be not touched (still remains)
+    * If you want to remove those files, you should use `onlyglob` option
+  * NOTE: addprefix will not applied to this
+  * NOTE: case insensitive
 * `addprefix=<prefix>:...`
   * Add prefix to all files in archive
   * e.g. `addprefix=foo/bar:some.mar` will add `foo/bar` prefix to all files in `some.mar`